Getting a mortgage with a default

 Can I get a mortgage with a default?

 A bad credit mortgage with a default will not be as competitively priced as if your credit record were clean.
-You will also usually need the assistance of an experienced bad credit mortgage broker to find the very best deal.
+You may also need the assistance of an experienced bad credit mortgage broker to find the very best deal.

 How soon after can you get a mortgage with a default?